Find Affordable College Courses

 #24 in Popularity

-Types of Degrees Respiratory Care Therapy Majors Are Getting
+Types of Degrees Respiratory Care Therapy/Therapist Majors Are Getting

-The following table lists how many respiratory care therapy/therapist graduations there were in 2020-2021 for each degree level.
+The following table lists how many respiratory care therapy graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What Respiratory Care Therapy Majors Need to Know
+What Respiratory Care Therapy/Therapist Majors Need to Know

 O*NET surveyed people in occupations related to respiratory care therapy/therapist and asked them what knowledge areas, skills, and abilities were important for their jobs.
 The responses were rated on a scale of 1 to 5 with 5 being most important.